Nevenall/Shift-X/System/01 Basics.md

 > During a fight, Daniel’s character, Shadow, gets blasted in the chest by concentrated cosmic light.
 Daniel rolls his {Prowess} rating to resist, and gets a 2.
 It costs 6 stress, minus 2 (the result of the resistance roll) to resist the consequences.
 Daniel marks off 4 stress and describes how Shadow survives.

 > Because Shadow's powers are based on darkness and the attack was concentrated light, The GM rules that the harm is reduced, but not avoided entirely.
-Shadow suffers level 2 harm (“Chest Burns”) instead of level 3 harm (“Collapsed Lung”).
+Shadow suffers level 2 harm {Chest Burns} instead of level 3 harm {Collapsed Lung}.

 ### Pushing Yourself